Gibberlings3/transitions/README.md

 To remain consistent with SoD, the protagonist is offered the room on the 3rd floor as well as the Korlasz Dungeon quest, both of which may be turned down
 NOTE: Your party will not be given a key ring when doing the Korlasz quest.
 If you want one, you can buy one at various merchants in Baldur's Gate
-Allows for skipping or participating in all or just parts of SoD as fits your character To remain consistent with SoD and BG2, Imoen is offered magic training and given a suitable magic missile skill at the beginning of BG2 if she doesn't currently have one.
+Allows for skipping or participating in all or just parts of SoD as fits your character

 Option 1: The "Sarevok died" movie is used as a dream sequence and a new bhaal-spawn power is awarded at the first rest Option 2: The "Sarevok died" movie is shown as usual after the fight and the new bhaal-spawn power is skipped